Analytical solution and Lie algebra of the relativistic Boltzmann equation: Boltzmann equation and reconstruction of the BKW solution

 \subsection{Known closed-form solutions}

 In general, directly solving for the generators and their corresponding transformations from the definition is a cumbersome mathematical task.
-The standard Lie symmetry analysis typically leads to a set of highly involved, nonlinear PDEs, which are often prohibitively difficult to solve explicitly (see Section~\ref{Extended Symmetry Generators for the Relativistic Boltzmann Equation and Applications}).
+The standard Lie symmetry analysis typically leads to a set of highly involved, nonlinear PDEs, which are often prohibitively difficult to solve explicitly (see Sec.~\ref{Extended Symmetry Generators for the Relativistic Boltzmann Equation and Applications}).
 Rather than pursuing brute-force computation, we adopt a physics-informed strategy, guided by accumulated knowledge or physical insights in kinetic theory, to determine as much as possible about the relevant Lie algebra.
 For instance, knowledge of the various closed-form solutions of the Boltzmann equation offers helpful insights that guide the construction of the Lie algebra.
 Below, we briefly review and collect the known exact solutions for reference and further analysis.

 When the Boltzmann equation is formulated, it is already known that the equilibrium solution constitutes a special class of exact solutions.
 These solutions are of fundamental physical significance, as they form the basis of equilibrium statistical mechanics.
 Based on the principle of collisional invariance in microscopic scattering processes, they can be systematically constructed \cite{DeGroot:1980dk}.
-Depending on the value of $a$ , these equilibrium distributions take the following forms:
+Depending on the value of the parameter $a$, these equilibrium distributions take the following unified form:

-where $\mu_c$ is the chemical potential and $E_p\equiv u\cdot p$ with a timelike four-vector $u^\mu$ which is often interpreted as the fluid velocity applied to a fluid system.
+where $\mu_c$ is the chemical potential, $T$ is the temperature, and $E_p \equiv u \cdot p$ with a timelike four-vector $u^\mu$ which is often interpreted as the fluid velocity applied to a fluid system.
+Here, $a=1$, $-1$, and $0$ correspond to Bose-Einstein, Fermi-Dirac, and classical Maxwell-Boltzmann statistics, respectively.
 In the above expressions, we have suppressed the normalization factors for simplicity.

-The second solution is the non-thermal fixed point (NTFP) solution to the spatially homogeneous and momentum-isotropic Boltzmann equation, which has attracted significant research interest in recent years \cite{Berges:2008wm,Berges:2008mr}.
-In the over-occupied regime of a Bose gas, where the distribution function $f\gg 1$, the statistical factors in the collision term of the Boltzmann equation become
+The second solution is the nonthermal fixed point (NTFP) solution to the spatially homogeneous and momentum-isotropic Boltzmann equation, which has attracted significant research interest in recent years \cite{Berges:2008wm,Berges:2008mr}.
+In the over-occupied regime of a Bose gas, where the distribution function $f \gg 1$, the statistical factors in the collision term of the Boltzmann equation become